The best flower poems selected by Dr Oliver Tearle

 William Carlos Williams, ‘Asphodel, That Greeny Flower’.
 As Ann Fisher-Wirth has remarked, this long 1955 poem is a fine affirmation of ‘the power of love in – and against – the nuclear age’.
 A meditative poem, J. Hillis Miller has called it the ‘extraordinary love poem of Williams’ old age’.

 Sylvia Plath, ‘Tulips’.
 Written in March 1961, apparently after Plath was admitted to hospital for an appendectomy.
 The view of the world Plath describes in ‘Tulips’ is based around ideas of blankness and emptiness: Plath has, she tells us, given up her clothes to the nurses, her history to the anaesthetist, and her body to the surgeons.
 Running through the poem is the image of the tulips.

 Wendy Cope, ‘Flowers’.
+This concluding poem on this list of the best flower poems is as much a love poem as it is a flower poem, and is as much a comic poem as it is a love poem.
 The contemporary comic poet Wendy Cope (b.
 1945) is very good at sending up the love poem – and perhaps nowhere better than here, where Cope congratulates her lover for … nearly buying her some flowers.
+If we are supposed to say it with flowers, what did Cope’s lover manage to say here?
 The thought was there …

 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market.
 Continue to explore our poetry selections with these classic poems about fruit, these great bird poems, and these poems about roads.